 Outside of my research and teaching commitments I volunteer as a MAP (Minorities and Philosophy) UK mentor and worked for several years with talented year 12 students from backgrounds currently under-represented in higher education through the Manchester Access Programme.
 I am also a contributor to the Philosophy in Prisons project, run workshops based on my research in class and education, and was recently awarded Cardiff Research and Innovation funding for a project related to this, as principle investigator.
 I often present and lead philosophy talks and discussions in local schools and am happy to be contacted by school administrators and teachers who would like me to be part of their future planned events.
 From 2017-2021 I held the remunerated roles of Administrator for The Mind Association, and Editorial Assistant for the journal, Global Justice: Theory, Practice, Rhetoric, where I am now the reviews editor.

 My work has been generously funded by a doctoral studentship award from The University of Manchester (2016-19) and by a doctoral scholarship from the Society for Applied Philosophy (2019-20).
 I was also offered a Royal Institute of Philosophy Jacobsen studentship award for 2019-20, and a British Academy Postdoctoral Fellowship for 2022-2025.

-Leonie’s work is generously funded by a doctoral studentship award from The University of Manchester.
-Prior to her PhD she earned her BA in PPE at the University of Oxford in 2015, and completed the MLitt in Philosophy (with distinction) at the University of St Andrews in 2016.
-For details of additional funding and awards received, or for further information regarding her work and experience please get in touch at L.firstname.lastname@example.org.
+Prior to my PhD I received my BA(hons) in PPE from the University of Oxford in 2015, and completed the MLitt in Philosophy (with Distinction) at the University of St Andrews in 2016.